- Aerobic vs. Anaerobic

 What is aerobic exercise?

-small branches of tubes (called bronchioles) until it reaches the alveoli.
+It all starts with breathing.
+The average healthy adult inhales and exhales about 7 to 8 liters of air per minute.
+Once you fill your lungs, the oxygen in the air (air contains approximately 20% oxygen) is filtered through small branches of tubes (called bronchioles) until it reaches the alveoli.
 The alveoli are microscopic sacs where oxygen diffuses (enters) into the blood.
 From there, it's a beeline direct to the heart.

 Getting to the heart of it